Li Kuo -- Emperor of Self Contradiction

-Moreover, at that time, those warlords only wanted more power, not a title of a traitor.
+Moreover, at that time, those warlords only wanted more power, not the title of a traitor.

 The Empire Tang then finally reached peace, with a central government surrounding by some powerful warlords and their half-independent kingdoms.

-After those chaos, Emperor Li Kuo changed a lot and published a series of self-contradicted policies.
+After that chaos, Emperor Li Kuo changed a lot and published a series of self-contradicted policies.

 In the beginning, he tried his best to suppress eunuchs and those independent warlords.
-But afterwards, he became suspicious to ministers in his government, and started to trust eunuchs close to him, especially those who risked their lives to protect him during those wars.
+But afterward, he became suspicious to ministers in his government and started to trust eunuchs close to him, especially those who risked their lives to protect him during those wars.

 He also allowed the existence and legality of more power of those warlords, which he tried his best to weaken before.